-After you pick and pack your orders to perfection (or a 3PL does for you), the courier of your choice picks them up and delivers them straight to your customer’s front door.
+After you pick and pack your orders to perfection (or a 3PL does for you), the carrier of your choice picks them up and delivers them straight to your customer’s front door.
 Simple, right?

 Well, not quite.
 Once it’s handed off to a courier, an order’s last-mile journey is just beginning — and your responsibility isn’t finished yet.

-What is a courier facility?
+What is a carrier facility?

 The chain of activity begins when trucks bring in packages addressed to the cities and localities that the facility serves.
 The trucks drop off the packages at designated locations within the facility, and the facility logs each package based on criteria like its shipping journey, destination region, or mode of travel.